Post Banner Image

 Photo credit: Joe Hendrickson/ iStock

-The Chicago Air Park in Illinois opened in 1923 and was first used primarily for airmail.
-As aviation expanded, commercial flights came to the airfield, too.
-Its name was changed to the Chicago Municipal Airport in 1927.
-The following year, the Chicago airport had 100 planes and serviced 41,660 passengers on 14,498 flights.
-This nudges out another airport that is commonly cited as the country’s first municipal airport: New York’s Albany International Airport — that airport wasn’t even built until 1928.
+Before it was known as Midway Airport, the Chicago Air Park opened in 1923 and, like many early airfields, was used primarily for airmail.
+As the aviation industry expanded, commercial flights came to the airfield, and its name was changed to the Chicago Municipal Airport in 1927.
+By the following year, the Chicago airport serviced 41,660 passengers on 14,498 flights.

 From 1932 to 1961, Chicago Municipal Airport was the busiest airport in the world, serving a peak of 10 million passengers in 1959.
-During this time, the airport changed its name again to “Midway” in honor of the World War II battle in the Pacific.
-The arrival of the nearby O’Hare International Airport, now the fourth-busiest in the country, soon changed Midway’s top status.
-Nonetheless, Midway has remained highly relevant and is currently the 26th-busiest airport in the United States, as of 2022.
+During this time, the airport changed its name again to Midway in honor of the famous World War II battle in the Pacific.
+The arrival of the nearby O’Hare International Airport, today the fourth-busiest airport in the country, soon changed Midway’s top status.
+Nonetheless, as of 2023, Midway ranks among the 30 busiest airports in the U.S. and serves as a major hub for Southwest Airlines.

 Tram, roadway, and parking garage at Minneapolis-St. Paul International Airport